 Q: Why shouldn’t I simply follow the guy with the best performance last year?

 A: Find a mentor who has a similar view on the market as you do.
 No matter how impressive the mentor’s track record, if you are a square peg (value), don’t try to fit in a round hole (momentum).
-Compatibility and consistency are keys to long-term success.
+Compatibility and consistency are the keys to long-term success.
 Some years the performance will be great.
 Other years it won’t.
-But it averages out over the long-term if you stay true to your strategy.
+But it averages out over the long-term when you stay true to your strategy.